 Moments of charm reveal themselves in vivid color through Constantine Manos's photographs of the United States

-"The flow of people in a setting, their changing relationships to each other and their environment, and their constantly changing expressions and movements - all combine to create dynamic situations that provide the photographer with limitless choices of when to push the button.
-By choosing a precise intersection between subject and time, he may transform the ordinary into the extraordinary and the real into the surreal"
+"The flow of people in a setting, their changing relationships to each other and their environment, and their constantly changing expressions and movements - all combine to create dynamic situations that provide the photographer with limitless choices of when to push the button. "

 - Constantine Manos